sathishgnanaprakasam/fsdwetb7/readme.md

 - Promises are easier to manage when multiple asynchronous operations are involved.
 - Callbacks are prone to callback hell.
 - Promises are less prone to callback hell.

+## Async Await

+- Async/await is a new way to write asynchronous code in JavaScript.
+- Async/await is a combination of promises and generators.
+- Await will pause the execution of the function until the promise is resolved.
+- Async/await makes the code look synchronous.

+## Error Handling in Async Await

+- Use try/catch block to handle errors in async/await.
+- the reason to handle the error using try/catch is to not let the application crash but to handle the error and continue the execution.